Kathleen-Y/12-Keep_it/README.md

 ## Keep_it
  Often these interfaces are known as **C**ontent **M**anagement **S**ystems.
-In this homework assignment, build a solution for managing a company's employees using node, inquirer, and mysql2.
+In this homework assignment, build a solution for managing a company's employees using node, inquirer, and mysql.
 <hr >

 ```